ramirocantu/Smithman/README.md

 # Features

 *Any of these features may be disabled in the config*

+## Start Minecraft server through Server Browser [WIP]

+If enabled, a virtual machine or container can be started up through HTML triggers for Google Cloud Functions, or other infrastructure.

 ## Scheduled shutdown
 ForgeAutoShutdown will log a message at the INFO level on server startup, with a date and